RevanthMeda/WORKING_SERVER/README.md

 - **Report Status Confusion** → Real-time status tracking
 - **Client Delivery Delays** → Streamlined final document preparation

+### FDS Generation from SAT Reports
+The application now supports the automatic generation of a Functional Design Specification (FDS) from an existing System Acceptance Test (SAT) report.
+This feature further streamlines the documentation workflow by leveraging the data already captured in the SAT to create a baseline FDS.

+- **One-Click Generation**: Engineers can generate an FDS with a single click from the "My Reports" page.
+- **Data Mapping**: The system automatically maps relevant fields from the SAT report to the corresponding sections in the FDS, including:
+    - Document Header Information
+    - System Overview
+    - Equipment and Hardware Lists
+    - I/O Signal Mappings
+    - Communication and Modbus Registers
+- **Extensible**: The generation logic is designed to be extensible, with AI-powered enhancements planned for future releases.
+- **AI-Powered Datasheet Fetching**: The system uses an AI service to automatically find and link to manufacturer datasheets for equipment listed in the SAT report, enriching the generated FDS with valuable technical documentation.

 ## 🏗 Complete Application Architecture

 ### User Roles & Responsibilities